-7. Challenges and Limitations of Using Microalgae in Aquaculture
+Challenges and Limitations of Using Microalgae in Aquaculture

 Before being widely used as a substitute to fishmeal in aquaculture diets, microalgae must overcome many obstacles.
 These issues include economic and manufacturing expenses, microalgae-based diet nutritional balance, and technological and operational hurdles.
-This section discusses these important restrictions and how to overcome them to maximise microalgae's aquaculture benefits.
+This section discusses these important restrictions and how to overcome them to maximize microalgae's aquaculture benefits.

 Economic and Production Costs